kwiden/LetsLearnProgramming/Cpp/nonrobot/Math.md

 In the last lesson, we learned that we can write code that prints things to the screen, that is pretty good but not very interesting or dynamic.
 Today, lets write some code that does something.

 Lets say we wanted to write code that converted seconds into hours, minutes, and seconds.
-On a sheet of paper - writing every step- figure out how many hours/minutes/seconds (HMS) are in 3661 seconds.
+On a sheet of paper - writing every step- figure out how many hours:minutes:seconds (H:M:S) are in 3661 seconds.

--

--

--
+.

+No seriously, do it on paper.

+.

+Do you have an answer?

+.

 You should have gotten 1 hour, 1 minute, and 1 second.
-What if instead I asked for how many HMS are in 3776?
+What if instead I asked for how many H:M:S are in 3776?

 Lets write a generic way to solve this problem so that we can solve it for any amount of seconds.

 There are multiple ways we could start - maybe we convert the seconds to minutes first and then convert minutes to hours.
 Or maybe we convert to hours first and figure out how many minutes are left.
-There is no right or wrong way to solve this problem (and many others).
+There is no right or wrong way to solve this problem, as long as it works.

 For the sake of this tutorial, lets use the method that converts from seconds to minutes to hours.